 Hello.
 My name is Derek Tanner.
-I am the owner of Caregiverology.com.
-I am a 28 year old male.
-Yes, I am a young caregiver compared to some others, but I still believe I am competent at what I do.
+I am the sole owner and operator of Caregiverology.com.
+I am a 32 year old male.
 I live in Florida in the United States of America and I love coffee.
 I would love to hear from you if you would like to contact me.

 I previously worked as a certified nursing assistant (CNA) or patient care technician (PCT), as its also called, in the same hospital for over seven years.
 I worked full time and very frequently worked overtime just to make ends meet, although I switched to part time while I was in nursing school.
 I now currently work as a registered nurse (RN).

 I am known as a hard worker that my employers can depend on.
 I am very passionate about my job and I am constantly striving to be the best I can be.
 But I am by no means perfect and still have a lot of things to learn as a caregiver.

 Update 2019-2022: I am very happy to announce that I am now officially working as a dialysis nurse.
 After being employed in the medical field for over a decade, I told myself that I would explore other opportunities to grow in my career.
 I must say that thus far, I feel like it has been a great step forward.
 Feel free to contact me if you have any questions regarding this specialty.